-I. Discrimination
+1. Discrimination

 Discrimination is defined as a failure to treat all persons equally where no reasonable distinction can be found between those favored and those not favored.
-It is the unfair treatment or denial of privileges to persons because of their actual or perceived race, color, national origin, sex (including non-conformity to gender stereotypes), sexual orientation, gender identity or expression, age, disability, and/or religious preference.
+It is the unfair treatment or denial of privileges to persons because of their actual or perceived race, color, national origin, sex (including non-conformity to gender stereotypes), sex- ual orientation, gender identity or expression, age, disability, and/or religious preference.

-II.
-Harassment
+2. Harassment

-- A. Harassment is any verbal, visual, or physical conduct that is sufficiently severe, persistent or pervasive that adversely affects, or has the purpose or logical consequence of interfering with the student's educational program or creates an intimidating, hostile, or offensive school atmosphere because of that person's actual or perceived race, color, national origin, sex (including non-conformity to gender stereotypes), sexual orientation, gender identity or expression, age, disability, and/or religious preference.
-Harassment, whether it is by students, staff, or third parties in the school community, is strictly prohibited, and will subject the perpetrator to disciplinary action. - B. Examples of harassment include, but are not limited to behaviors that ridicule, degrade, or harass a person because of a person's actual or perceived race, color, national origin, age, sex, sexual orientation, gender identity or expression, disability, and/or religious preference such as: - 1.
-Unwelcomed comments, slurs, epithets, threats; - 2.
-Cartoons, graffiti, posters, visuals, etc., with offensive connotations though nothing shall prohibit use of such materials for genuine academic, educational, or instructional purposes; - 3.
-Sabotage, criticism, unreasonable monitoring of student's work, etc.; and/or - 4.
-Unwelcome touching, hitting, intentionally blocking the path of body, hand or facial gestures. - 5.
-Conduct of sexual nature by a staff member directed at a student. - C. The expression of ideas or attitudes that some may find offensive is not, by itself, harassment, and is constitutionally protected.
+Harassment is any verbal, visual, or physical conduct that is sufficiently severe, persistent or pervasive that adversely affects, or has the purpose or logical consequence of interfering with the student's educational program or creates an intimidating, hostile, or offensive school atmosphere because of that person's actual or perceived race, color, national origin, sex (including non-conformity to gender stereotypes), sexual orientation, gender identity or expression, age, disability, and/or religious preference.
+Harassment, whether it is by students, staff, or third parties in the school community, is strictly prohibited, and will subject the perpetrator to disciplinary action.

+- a.
+Examples of harassment include, but are not limited to behaviors that ridicule, degrade, or harass a person because of a person's actual or perceived race, color, national origin, age, sex, sexual orientation, gender identity or expression, disability, and/or religious preference such as: - i.
+Unwelcomed comments, slurs, epithets, threats; - ii.
+Cartoons, graffiti, posters, visuals, etc., with offensive connotations though nothing shall prohibit use of such materials for genuine academic, educational, or instructional purposes; - iii.
+Sabotage, criticism, unreasonable monitoring of student's work, etc.; and/or - iv.
+Unwelcome touching, hitting, intentionally blocking the path of body, hand or facial gestures. - v.
+Conduct of sexual nature by a staff member directed at a student. - b.
+The expression of ideas or attitudes that some may find offensive is not by itself harassment, and may be constitutionally protected.
 Harassing behavior, however, is not protected simply because it occurs in the form of verbal or written expression.
 Additionally, certain conduct may create a hostile school environment even though a person targeted for that conduct does not complain.
-Conversely, conduct which a reasonable person would not find offensive may not be the harassment.
+Conversely, conduct which a reasonable person would not find offensive may not be harassment.

-III.
-Grievance Complaint Procedure
+3. Grievance Complaint Procedure